-- 5. Do not assume knowledge of a candidate's excellence.
-Provide concise evidence of their substantial individual contributions to public health, above and beyond their role.
-A list of job titles is unlikely to be enough. - 6.
-Please ensure that you adhere to the word count where stated and that your answer to each question is within the maximum word count requested.
+- 8. Do not assume knowledge of a candidate's excellence.
+Provide concise evidence of their substantial individual contribution to public health, above and beyond their role.
+A list of job titles is unlikely to be enough. - 9.
+Please ensure that you adhere to the word count where stated and that your answer to each question is within this limit.
 Nominations which provide insufficient detail will be rejected.